Drummer Boy (Justin Bieber song): Retrospective

 In later years, some publications have claimed "Drummer Boy" to be one of the best all-time Christmas songs.
 It was ranked 110 on a 2021 list by Parade, and 39 in a piece by Good Housekeeping.
 Dianna Shen of L'Officiel called it one of the best all-time covers of a Holiday staple.
 Both she and Good Housekeeping journalists Juliana Labianca and Yaa Bofah favourably labelled the track an "absolute" and "certifiable bop", Labianca and Bofah motivated by its message.
 The Skinny equivalently described it as a "hell of a banger", elaborating, "it's got all the vital components that make for an alternative Christmas song – superfluous vocal runs, shit-hot bars ('Playing for the king / playing for the title / I'm surprised you didn't hear this in the Bible') and a Busta Rhymes cameo."
 In terms of holiday hip-hop tracks, it was one of the top 25 in an unranked list by uDiscoverMusic, and the 12th best by Billboard in 2018, which also claimed it to be the fourth-best Justin Bieber deep cut in 2017.
-The Busta Rhymes-Bieber duet also has a reputation of being one of the most unexpected and odd music collaborations of all time, topping Peoples 2013 list of weirdest holiday duets.
 It was reported in 2017 to be one of "the best cheesy Christmas songs" by The Times, alongside Madonna's cover of "Santa Baby".

+Out of lists of Christmas songs, The Busta Rhymes-Bieber duet has a reputation of being one of the most unexpected and odd music collaborations of all time, topping People's 2013 list of weirdest holiday duets.
+Stan Veuger, Senior Fellow of the American Enterprise Institute, placed it at number 21 on his list of "The 21 Greatest Conservative Rap Songs of All Time", citing the song's perceived promotion of private charities over taxation.
+XXL, in 2017, ranked it the fourth-best collaboration between Bieber and a hip-hop artist, out of 24.